 Long story short, Google’s appeal, that the EU and its member nations don’t have jurisdiction outside their physical borders, stands.
 Google can continue displaying unwanted or defamatory search results about individuals outside the EU.

 Let’s move on to Security Threats.

 The healthcare industry is a huge and growing market that draws many big-name tech players.
 An article from Jo Best at ZDNet this week put together the puzzle pieces of Amazon’s move into the healthcare market.
 Amazon has several irons in the healthcare fire.
 They have dedicated Healthcare and Life Sciences units within their Amazon Web Services division.
-They also offer their Comprehend service, which uses Artificial Intelligence (AI) could mean any of a wide range ...
-More and machine learning to read medical records, x-rays, and MRIs to free up physician’s time.
+They also offer their Comprehend service, which uses artificial intelligence and machine learning to read medical records, x-rays, and MRIs to free up physician’s time.
 Recently, Amazon bought a company called PillPack which will act like Amazon Prime for prescriptions.

 Amazon has also formed two new joint ventures revolving around healthcare.
 One with Arcadia Group, bringing consumer medical devices to market, like blood pressure monitors.
 The other joint venture was formed with Berkshire Hathaway and JP Morgan Chase to bring quote, “simplified, high-quality, and transparent healthcare at a reasonable cost,” end quote.
 Industry analysts don’t believe that Amazon is going to stop at just offering healthcare for employees of the three companies, though.